microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/DeviceManagement.Administration/docs/v1.0-beta/New-MgDeviceManagementVirtualEndpointUserSetting.md

 # New-MgDeviceManagementVirtualEndpointUserSetting

 ## SYNOPSIS
-Create a new cloudPcUserSetting object.
+Create new navigation property to userSettings for deviceManagement

 ## SYNTAX